Health & Fitness · D2C · United States

 Target ROAS Configuration by Campaign Type

 Set differentiated Target ROAS targets across campaign types to give the algorithm clear, achievable goals without over-constraining volume.
-Non-Branded Search was set at 250% ROAS to prioritise efficiency; Christian Fitness campaigns were set at 90 to 100% to allow volume at a slightly looser threshold where audience overlap justified it.
-This prevented a single blended ROAS target from optimising toward the wrong campaigns.
+Non-Branded Search was set at 250% ROAS to prioritize efficiency; Christian Fitness campaigns were set at 90 to 100% to allow volume at a slightly looser threshold where audience overlap justified it.
+This prevented a single blended ROAS target from optimizing toward the wrong campaigns.

 Weekly Negative Keyword Cadence